liqd/adhocracy3/docs/source/websockets.rst

 is still relevant.

-(POSSIBLE FUTURE WORK: If WS connections prove to be unstable enough to make the above aproach cause too much overhead, the backend may maintain the session for a configurable amount of time.
+(POSSIBLE FUTURE WORK: If WS connections prove to be unstable enough to make the above approach cause too much overhead, the backend may maintain the session for a configurable amount of time.
 If the frontend re-connects in that time window and presents a session key, it will receive a list of change notifications that it missed during the broken connection, and it won't have to flush its cache.
 The session key could either be negotiated over the WS, or there may be some token provided by substance_d / angular / somebody that can